codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

 docker build -t docker-workshop-backend ./apps/backend
 ```

 This command builds an image from the Dockerfile in the `apps/backend` directory and tags it (`-t`) with the name `docker-workshop-backend`.
+Otherwise, Docker will give it a random name.

 Now, let's run the image we've built: